otrv4/otrv4/otrv4.md

   * Store the plaintext message for possible retransmission.

 If the state is `ENCRYPTED`, encrypt the message, and send it as a Data Message.
-Store plaintext message for possible retransmission.
+Store any plaintext message for possible retransmission.

 #### Receiving a Data Message